Discover Epiphany, an annual citywide celebration in Athens, that celebrates the baptism of Jesus.

 - When?
 6th - 7th of January

 - Where?
-Piraeus harbour
+Piraeus Harbour, Greece

-- Price: the swim is free but other festivities may cost a couple of euros.
+- Price: The swim is free but other festivities may cost a couple of euros.

 While a sea swim in January may have most of us running for our onesies, that's exactly what dozens of young men do in Athens every year to celebrate Epiphany.
 Officially marking the end of the Christmas period, citywide festivities have continued to grow year after year.